Acclaimed Novelist & Story Writer

 "Benjamin Percy is the best new writer to step into the spotlight in years." —Brady Udall

-Benjamin Percy is the author of a novel, The Wilding (Graywolf Press, 2010), winner of the Society of Midland Authors Award for Fiction; and two books of stories, Refresh, Refresh (Graywolf, 2007) and The Language of Elk (Carnegie Mellon, 2006).
-His second novel, a psychological thriller entitled Red Moon, will be published in 2013 (Hachette).
-His fiction and nonfiction have been read on National Public Radio, performed at Symphony Space, and published by Esquire, where he is a regular contributor, Men's Journal, Outside, the Paris Review, Tin House, Chicago Tribune, Orion, GQ, Men's Health, The Wall Street Journal, Ploughshares, Glimmer Train, and many other magazines and journals.
+Benjamin Percy is the author of two novels, The Wilding (Graywolf Press, 2010), winner of the Society of Midland Authors Award for Fiction and the psychological thriller Red Moon (Grand Central/Hachette, 2013); as well as two books of stories, Refresh, Refresh (Graywolf, 2007) and The Language of Elk (Carnegie Mellon, 2006).
+His fiction and nonfiction have been read on National Public Radio; performed at Symphony Space; and published by Esquire, where he is a contributing editor, GQ, Time, Men's Journal, Outside, the Paris Review, Tin House, Chicago Tribune, Orion, The Wall Street Journal, Ploughshares, Glimmer Train, and many other magazines and journals.
 His honors include a National Endowment for the Arts, a Whiting Award, the Plimpton Prize, a Pushcart Prize, and inclusion in Best American Short Stories.
 His story "Refresh, Refresh" was adapted into a screenplay by filmmaker James Ponsoldt and a graphic novel (First Second Books, 2009) by Eisner-nominated artist Danica Novgorodoff.
-He teaches in the MFA program in creative writing and environment at Iowa State University.
+He teaches in the low-residency MFA program at Pacific University.

 Listed as one of 2013's most anticipated books, Publisher's Weekly writes of Red Moon, "Exploring one of the oldest themes in weird fiction—the werewolf—Percy (The Wilding) delivers a stunning alternate history epic that transcends its genre trappings to read as a provocative reflection on the contemporary zeitgeist.
 At a point where many other writers would flinch, Percy follows through on the direst possibilities of his premise, building to a shocking denouement and even more shock climax in the final pages."